 If you are a Qualifying Swedish Directly Registered Shareholder you will receive a Pre-Printed Issue Account Statement which gives details of your maximum entitlement under the Swedish Rights Issue.
 If you wish to apply for New Ordinary Shares under the Swedish Rights Issue, you should either use the Pre-Printed Payment Notice or complete the Swedish Application Form in accordance with the procedure for application set out in paragraph 5 of Part 12 ("Terms and Conditions of the Rights Issue") and on Pre-Printed Payment Notice or the Swedish Application Form itself.
-If used, your completed Swedish Application Form, accompanied by full payment in accordance with the instructions in paragraph 5 of Part 12 ("Terms and Conditions of the Rights Issue") and on the Swedish Application Form itself, should be returned by post in the accompanying pre-paid envelope or returned by post to Skandinaviska Enskilda Banken AB (publ), Rissneleden 110, 106 40 Stockholm, Sweden so as to be received by not later than 5.00 p.m.
+If used, your completed Swedish Application Form, accompanied by full payment in accordance with the instructions in paragraph 5 of Part 12 ("Terms and Conditions of the Rights Application Form itself, should be returned by post in the accompanying pre-paid envelope or returned by post to Skandinaviska Enskilda Banken AB (publ), Rissneleden 110, 106 40 Stockholm, Sweden so as to be received by not later than 5.00 p.m.
 (Stockholm time) on 16 October 2018.
-If you do not wish to apply for any New Ordinary Shares under the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Application Form.
+If you do not wish to apply for any New Ordinary Shares under the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Rights Issue, you should not use the Pre-Printed Payment Notice or complete or return the Swedish Application Form.